turingschool/try-turing/info-turing/index.md

 In this program, students focus on building the "server-side" of applications where code runs on a server and interacts with the database.

 Back End students will learn:
-- How to write Ruby, leveraging the Rails framework.
+- How to building applications in Ruby, leveraging the Rails framework.
 - How to handle network requests and return a network response.
 - How to organize and query data within a database.